mike-ward/mike-ward.github.io/_posts/2016-08-01-exploring-mithril-a-javascript-framework-for-building-brilliant-applications.md

 ---
 layout: post
-title:  'Exploring Mithril, A Javascript Framework for Building Brilliant Applications'
+title:  'Exploring Mithril, A JavaScript Framework for Building Brilliant Applications'
 ...

 [Mithril](http://mithriljs.org/) is a JavaScript framework for writing